 Lafayette Forest Wildlife and Environmental Area offers year-round opportunities for outdoor recreation, although during hunting days, access to the area is only open to individuals who have a quota hunt permit.
 (Exception: Visitors with a Special Use Authorization permit for Mallory Swamp WMA (obtained from the Suwannee River Water Management District) may traverse McCalls Chapel Grade through Lafayette Forest from 1 ½ hours after sunset until 1 ½ hours before sunrise.)
 Hunts occur over specific periods between September to March.

 In the fall, winter and spring, temperatures are usually pleasant.
-These are the best times to hike, bike, and horseback ride and to see a variety of migratory birds.
+These are the best times to hike, bike and horseback ride and to see a variety of migratory birds.
 Butterfly and plant enthusiasts will appreciate the wildflowers that bloom in the fall and spring and the butterflies they attract.

-- See the Regulations Summary for hours of operation and vehicle use guidelines.
+- For hours of operation and vehicle use guidelines, see the regulations summary brochure.

 - Restrooms are not available at this location.

 - No Daily-Use Permit is required.
 To hunt or fish you must also possess the appropriate license and permit.

 - During scheduled hunt days, all visitors are encouraged to wear a daylight fluorescent orange shirt, vest, jacket and/or hat.

 View hunting seasons and dates and download a 'Year-at-a-Glance' calendar of hunt days on the area.